hyungilk/Tartanhack2022/README.md

 #### With the Loti, you can espace from a hassle to keep track your events in different areas.
 #### Loti will keep following all your tasks no matter where the event happens, and it will take you there with the integrated calendar and google maps.

+## Problem define
+* We use Calendar to organize our schedules, but we use Maps to get to scheduled location.

 ## How was Loti made
 * Design & Graphic : Figma, and Illustrator
 * Google Could API : Google Maps API(Places API, Directions API), and Google Calendar API